anshkunj/Python-automation-projects/README.md

 ## 🫴 What This Repository Offers

 The projects here demonstrate my ability to:
-• Automate repetitive tasks
+• Automate repetitive tasks.
 • Handle files and data efficiently.
 • Fix and improve buggy Python logic.
 • Build small utilities and algorithm-based solutions.
-• Convert scripts into usable backend services when needed
+• Convert scripts into usable backend services when needed.

 ---